sinoroc/kb/src/python/packaging.rst

 It is sometimes named *import package*, as opposed to *distribution package* (see below).

-A Python package is a directory containing at least a Python package
+A Python package is a directory containing one or more Python modules.

-initializer: the ``__init__.py`` module.
-A package also usually contains multiple other modules.
+While it used to be mandatory, in more recent versions of Python a *package initializer* (the ``__init__.py`` module) is not strictly necessary to make an importable package out of a directory.

 It is possible for a package to contain other sub-packages in a tree-like structure.
-The outermost package is then called the top-level package.
+The outermost package is then called the *top-level package*.

 Project